amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     GROUP BY surveys.species_id, year, plot_type
     ORDER BY COUNT(*) DESC;

+> #### CHALLENGE 15
-***CHALLENGE 8: Expand the query above to include the plot type and average weights (rounded to two decimal places) for each species/plot type combination.
+> Expand the query above to include the plot type and average weights (rounded to two decimal places) for each species/plot type combination.
 Order the output from the lowest weight to the highest.
 Exclude all records that don't have weight values recorded.
 Optional: use table name abbreviations and make the output easier to read.***

-> #### CHALLENGE ??
+> #### CHALLENGE 16
 >
 > SQL queries help us *ask* specific *questions* which we want to answer about our data.
 The real skill with SQL is to know how to translate our scientific questions into a sensible SQL query (and subsequently visualize and interpret our results).
 >